WILD Staff & Associates

 Julie Anton Randall, Vice President for Programs

-Joining WILD in 2002, Julie is Vice President for Program Development & Government Relations, and leads the WILD Seas & Waters (marine wilderness), Nature Strategy for Sustainability, and WILD Cities programs of the WILD Foundation.
-She also serves as Facilitator of the North American Intergovernmental Committee on Cooperation for Wilderness Conservation (NAWPA Committee – www.nawpacommittee.org) composed of the heads of the four U.S. land management agencies (US Forest Service, National Park Service, Fish & Wildlife Service, and Bureau of Land Management), Parks Canada, and the Mexican National Commission on Natural Protected Areas (CONANP).
-As Vice President, she supports the President in various matters including organizational management and budgeting, and most recently managed the Global Forum of the 10th World Wilderness Congress.
+Joining WILD in 2002, Julie is Vice President for Programs, and leads the Marine Wilderness 10+10 Project, Nature Strategy for Sustainability, and WILD Cities programs of The WILD Foundation.
+For the past five years, she has served as Facilitator of the North American Intergovernmental Committee on Cooperation for Wilderness & Protected Areas Conservation (NAWPA Committee – www.nawpacommittee.org) composed of the heads of the four U.S. land management agencies (US Forest Service, National Park Service, Fish & Wildlife Service, and Bureau of Land Management), Parks Canada, and the Mexican National Commission on Natural Protected Areas (CONANP).
+As Vice President, she supports WILD’s President in various matters including organizational management and budgeting, and most recently managed the Global Forum of the 10th World Wilderness Congress.
 Julie has also spent 9 years as U.S. Program Director for the Wilderness Foundation (South Africa).
-She has 20 plus years experience in international conservation, with past positions as: economist/first staff person of the USDA National Organic Program; manager, North American Save the Rhinos Campaign with U.S. zoos (International Rhino Foundation); consultant on wildlife conservation and sustainable agriculture and forestry projects for such NGOs as Gilman International Conservation, American Forest Foundation, Yale School of Forestry, The Ocean Conservancy, and International Conservation Caucus Foundation.
+She has 20 plus years experience in international conservation, with past positions as: economist/first staff person of the USDA National Organic Program; manager, North American Save the Rhinos Campaign with U.S. zoos (International Rhino Foundation); consultant on wildlife conservation and sustainable agriculture and forestry projects for such NGOs as White Oak Conservation Center, American Forest Foundation, Yale School of Forestry, The Ocean Conservancy, and International Conservation Caucus Foundation.
 She holds a B.A. with Honors in Political Science from the University of California at Santa Barbara and M.A. in International Development from Stanford University, and studied at the University of the Andes in Bogotá.